 Nora Carol Photography/ Getty Images; Illustration by Austin Courregé/Bankrate

-But as the economy recovered from the pandemic shock, inflation also picked up steam.
-By March 2022, when the Fed first began to raise interest rates, inflation had reached 8.5 percent, according to Department of Labor data.
-In an attempt to slow the economy and combat high inflation, the Fed has raised interest rates at a swift pace, bringing its key rate to roughly 5.4 percent as of June 2024.
+But as the economy recovered from the pandemic shock, inflation picked up steam.
+By March 2022, when the Fed first began to raise interest rates, inflation had reached 8.5 percent, according to U.S. Department of Labor data.

 Bottom line